albihasani94/flutter-playground/README.md

-# hello_world
+# Flutter Playground

 A new Flutter project.

 ## Getting Started

-This project is a demo Flutter application.
+This repository is a Flutter playground for demo applications.

 ### References